Welcome to the podcast of the Lotus Eaters for Tuesday, the 14th of October, 2025.

 There are many problems.

-Well, some I mean I wouldn't say this, obviously, but some people might say, well, the underlying problem is the Mali themselves.
+Well, some, I mean, I wouldn't say this, obviously, but some people might say, well, the underlying problem is the Mali themselves.

-That that that is one interpretation.
+That is one interpretation.

-Um for the Americans in the audience.
+For the Americans in the audience, do not travel.

 It's just do not travel.

-They don't even make a carve out.
+They don't even make a carve-out.

 And it's not COVID-19 that's the problem.